-During the Summer of 2015, I worked as a research assitant with the Biophotinics Imaging Laboratory.
+During the Summer of 2015, I worked as a research assistant with the Biophotinics Imaging Laboratory.
 I received the opportunity to stay back over the summer and work as a research intern because of a class I took -- ENG 198 JS2 'Introduction to Research'.
-From the choices I had for what I wanted to work on over the summer, I chose this one beacuse it closely related to Diagnostics.
+From the choices I had for what I wanted to work on over the summer, I chose this one because it closely related to Diagnostics.
 My parents are both doctors and some part of me was always fascinated by medical sciences.
-I wanted to give this a try and see where it leads.
+I wanted to give this a try and see where it lead.

 Basically, the goal of the research is to quantify the mechanical properties of materials (industrial materials or biological samples).
-While most nano indentation instrument is extremely expensive, the research intends to replace it with an imaging device named optical coherence tomography (OCT) which has a significantly lower cost.
+While most nano indentation instruments are extremely expensive, this research intended to replace it with an imaging device named optical coherence tomography (OCT) which has a significantly lower cost.

-In the paper, a steel microbead was placed on the sample and serve as the force exciatation source.
+In the paper, a steel microbead was placed on the sample and served as the force excitation source.
 The displacement response of the sample can be imaged through OCT, and then the displacement spectrum can be obtained and hence the resonant frequency (which reflects the mechanical property of the sample).

 It was a productive summer because I can finally confirm that my interests don't lie in biosciences and I can finally move on.